Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Guard : The Robustification Framework

 If a new page is loaded into the cache twice within a phase, it must be evicted by a request for another new page before its second request.
 This is because, if a request for an old page results in a cache miss, \textsc{Guard\&A} only evicts an old page from $\mathcal{U}$.
 Thus, we have $n_q - c_q \leq n_q^\textit{new}$, which implies $n_q^\textit{old} = n_q - n_q^\textit{new} \leq c_q$. \end{proof}

-\begin{theorem} \textsc{Guard\&A} is $(2H_k + 6)$-robust. \end{theorem} \begin{proof}
+\begin{theorem} \textsc{Guard\&A} is $\mathcal{O}(\log k)$-robust. \end{theorem} \begin{proof}

-We analyze the number of evictions.
+We bound the number of evictions.
 In phase $q$, let $n_q$ be the number of cache misses due to new pages, and $o_q$ those due to old pages.
 From Lemma \ref{lemma_guard_new_page_requests}, $n_q \leq 2 c_q$.
-To upper bound $o_q$, we assume: (i) The number of old-page requests is $k$ (maximum possible); (ii) All $n_q^\textit{old}$ evictions happen prior to requests for old pages (only increasing subsequent misses); (iii) Evicted old pages have earlier next request times than remaining ones.
-Note that each requested old page remains in the cache until the end of the phase.
+To upper bound $o_q$, we make the following assumptions, each of which can only increase the number of cache misses. \begin{enumerate} \item The number of distinct old-page requests is $k$ (the maximum possible). \item All $n_q^\textit{old}$ evictions happen before requests for old pages. \item Evicted old pages have earlier next request times than remaining ones. \end{enumerate} On each cache miss for an old-page request, an unrequested page from $\mathcal{U}$ is evicted and the requested page is guarded.
 Let $p_j$ denote the probability of a cache miss for the $j$-th subsequent distinct old page request.
 We have

 The expected value of $o_q$ is bounded as follows:

 The inequalities hold regardless of whether $q < Q$ or $q = Q$.
 Let $\textsc{GA}_q$ denote the number of cache misses incurred by \textsc{Guard\&A} during the $q$-th phase.
 By \eqref{eq0122_1}, \textsc{Guard\&A}'s total expected cost $\mathbb{E}[\textsc{GA}]$ is bounded by: